geodask/svelte-reactive-table/sites/docs/src/routes/docs/column-definition/+page.md

 If no column is marked as the identifier, the first column will be used by default.
 The identifier helps with:

 - Generating stable keys for each row
-- Tracking rows across data updates
+- Observing rows across data updates
 - Supporting row operations like selection (in future versions)

 ## Initial Column Visibility